MPSU-IT-Department/MPSU-Facial-Recognition-Attendance-System/README.md

 <br></br>
 # System Features

-#### Login Page

-For a user to login, they type their username and password.
-The system checks these details in the database and makes sure the password is correct.
-If the login is successful, Flask-Login creates a session and saves the user information.
-After that the system sends the user to the correct page.
-The administrator goes to the student enrollment page while instructors go to the attendance page.

 ## Administrator Interface

 The administrator interface is a web-based dashboard for managing the MPSU Attendance Management System.
 It provides administrators with comprehensive tools to oversee students, instructors, courses, classes, and attendance tracking.